Video: 2020 interview with Sarah Broom, courtesy of the Nantucket Book Foundation’s At Home With Author’s series

 7PM – Monday Movies Discussion with Moe – The History of Systemic Racism in America: ‘Reconstruction: America After the Civil War’

-- 5:30PM – Each House Holds a Story: Food for Thought with Mary Bergman
+5:30PM – The Nantucket Historical Association presents, Each House Holds a Story: Food for Thought with Mary Bergman

-- Learn about historic Nantucket houses that have been featured in works of literature.
+Learn about historic Nantucket houses that have been featured in works of literature.
+Click here to join this event.

 7PM – NCMC Jazz Night

-- Nigel Goss, Jason Sullivan, Aidan Sherry, and Ecliff Graves present a jazz performance and discussion of the unique aspects of New Orleans style jazz.
+Nigel Goss, Jason Sullivan, Aidan Sherry, and Ecliff Graves present a jazz performance and discussion of the unique aspects of New Orleans style jazz.
+Click here to watch.

 10AM-12PM – An Art Project About Your Home from the NHA and NCS